-In Autumn Quarter of their fourth year, students register for the BA Thesis Seminar (INST 29800), which is designed to teach research skills and more generally to aid the research and writing process.
-Upon successful completion of the work in Autumn Quarter, students are strongly encouraged to take the BA Thesis Seminar (INST 29801) in Winter Quarter of their fourth year; this course may not be counted toward the thirteen courses required for the major.
-All students majoring in IS may participate in the Winter Quarter seminar; students completing two majors may not take this course for credit, but they are encouraged to participate.
-The final version of the BA thesis is due by the second Monday of the quarter in which the student plans to graduate.
-Successful completion of the thesis requires a grade of B- or higher from faculty and preceptor readers.
+In their fourth year, students register for the autumn and winter BA Thesis Seminars (INST 29800-29801).
+The seminars are designed to teach research skills and more generally to aid the research and writing process.
+Both INST 29800 and INST 29801 count toward the thirteen courses required for the major.
+The final version of the BA thesis is due by the second Friday of the quarter in which the student plans to graduate.
+Successful completion of the thesis requires a passing grade from the faculty reader.